Kotetsu Jeeg Robot statue made in 3D (Custom)

 Foreword and special thanks

-To achieve the result I'm showing in this page, I would like to thank the Facebook group BANDAI SOUL OF CHOGOKIN, where I showed the work in progress of my model.
+To achieve the result I'm showing in this page, I would like to thank the Facebook group BANDAI SOUL OF CHOGOKIN a>, where I showed the work in progress of my model.
 I have to thank to many users who supported me, advising me and encouraging me, giving me numerous tips to improve my model.

 Sculpt of my custom Jeeg in 3D

 I also tried to compare the sculpt of my 3D model with that of the main models available on the market today, i.e. the Bandai, but above all the King Arts and the CM'S), although I made my own personal customizations because I find some different details in each from the anime.
-But this is my personal idea and I don't want to create controversy.

 For example, the horns on the head are different from those seen in many models.
 As well as the general appearance of the robot in some models it is too slender: My opinion is that Jeeg should be a little stocky, almost "overweight". .